CarvellWakeman/IncomeOutcome/WORKITEMS.md

+STAGING:
-PREV:Making sure all information is loaded when transaction is edited, checking editing for repeating transactions (rewrite as necessary)
+	Making sure all information is loaded when transaction is edited, checking editing for repeating transactions (rewrite as necessary)

-	Updated app throughout so that '-1' represents 'you', instead of zero in some places, and -1 in others NEXT:Get editing/ghost editing working THEN get totals working THEN paidBack working THEN Get sorting and filtering remade Making sure all information is loaded when transaction is edited, checking editing for repeating transactions (rewrite as necessary)
+	NEXT:Get editing/ghost editing working THEN get totals working THEN paidBack working THEN Get sorting and filtering remade
-	Database not saving timeperiod UID
-	PaidBy radio button in new transaction not being checked initially (and not being saved when 'you' paid)

 TODO
 -High